 And as for heavy drinking, doctors estimate that it will lower your life expectancy by as many as 12 years.
 Heavy drinking is defined as more than four drinks on any one day or more than 14 drinks per week for men and more than three drinks on any one day or more than seven drinks a week for women.

-The renowned 75-year Harvard happiness study revealed some important findings about the relationship between happiness and ageing.
+Keep your friends close, and your significant other closer The renowned 75-year Harvard happiness study revealed some important findings about the relationship between happiness and ageing.
 There were three main, related findings: